ShoYamanishi/wailea/README.md

 * **SPQRDecomposer** (undirected/spqr_decomposer.hpp) :
 Decomposes a given biconnected graph into SPQR-tree in DFS.
 The original algorithm is proposed by [HT73], and then later it is corrected by [GM01].
-It is still hard to understand and I have arranged a supplementary document here:
+It is still hard to understand and [I have arranged a supplementary document here](docs/spqr_explained/HTGMExplained.pdf)

 * **STNumbering** (undirected/st_numbering.hpp) :